HenryLoenwind/enderio-wiki/Fluid-Conduits.md

 ### Fluid Conduit
 ![](http://loenwind.info/eio/Fluid_Conduit.png)

-This is the basic tier.
+This is the first tier.

 It has a Max Extract Speed of 50 mB/t.